 God really did love the world so much (all races and all religions or none) that he gave us his Son, our Saviour.
 We celebrate that gift at Christmas.

-Excerpts from some of The Queen’s Christmas Broadcasts with links to each Speech.
+Here are excerpts from some of The Queen’s Broadcasts with links to each Speech.

 The Queen’s first Christmas Broadcast, 1952